Most sales teams are capable of far greater results without learning one new thing.

 Sadder still is the fact with just a few hours of effort, a few hours, you could be reminded of those pockets which include a disproportionate volume of great clients and revenue.
 Here is an example and it is not unusual.
 Worked with a team where 50% of the best accounts were found within just 3% of the potential sales universe.
 Was that 3% defined and prioritized?
 No it wasn’t.
 So much of it was going uncalled and sitting dormant while the less worthy and unworthy were being showered with love and attention.
 Sometimes you just need to be reminded where your best sources of business are.

-As you head into 2016 my best advice is that before you start throwing more new ideas and strategies onto the log pile, that you utilize and solidify what you already know.
+Before you start throwing more new ideas and strategies onto the log pile, utilize and solidify what you already know.

 Sales results arise from solid sales foundations.
 For best results solidify your foundation before you seek to build upon it.
 Focus on what you already know you should be doing.
 Spend a little time to focus your efforts where it will do the most good.
 Start incorporating the great stories, result examples, credibility statements and major benefits you provide into your prospecting scripts and sales meetings.